FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 low spray head in raised garden bed

-When to Water a Raised Bed Garden
+When to Water a Raised-Bed Garden

 Picture this: The sun is high overhead, and you’re gazing out your kitchen window to admire your garden when you discover the leaves of your cucumber plant wilting in the heat.
-While it might be tempting to rush outside and pull out the hose, watering your plants in the middle of the day could cause more harm than good.
+While it might be tempting to rush outside and pull out the hose, the middle of the day is actually the worst time to water your plants.

 The best thing to do would be to wait and then water your garden thoroughly the next morning.
 Your plants are resilient and will make a comeback once their thirst has been quenched.